klusterthon-henrychris/api/README.md

-# api
+# API

-The API backend for 'Simplifying Small Business Payments'.
+Welcome to the backend API for 'Simplifying Small Business Payments.'

-Before starting the application:
+## Before You Begin

-1. Install Docker Desktop and ensure it is running.
+To set up and run the application locally, follow these steps:

-2. Clone the repository
+### Windows Setup

-# Running Locally On Windows
+1. **Create User Secrets**

-1. Navigate to `C:\%USER_PROFILE%\AppData\Roaming\Microsoft\UserSecrets` and create a folder named `41019bab-28dd-41f1-a221-82ed1e906626`.
+    - Navigate to `C:\%USERPROFILE%\AppData\Roaming\Microsoft\UserSecrets` and create a folder named `41019bab-28dd-41f1-a221-82ed1e906626`.
-2. Create a file named secrets.json.
+    - Create a file named `secrets.json`.
-3. Add the following json to the file:
+    - Add the following JSON to the file:

 ```
 {